-The principal foci of the Integrated Household Surveys are the welfare level of Malawian households and smallholder agricultural productivity.
-Hence, the IHPS data will be used to determine the proportion of Malawians living in poverty, engage in research efforts to depict correlates of poverty as well as linkages between household welfare and agricultural development, and shed more light on relevant policies aimed at reducing poverty and sustaining poverty gains over time.
-The information solicited through the IHPS will also be used in a range of other studies on employment, education, health, nutritional status, and better understanding of how households respond to changes in the macroeconomic environment.
-Since the survey focuses on a wide range of topics at the household- and individual-levels as part of an integrated design, the IHPS data are expected to be rich.
+The principal foci of the IHS are the welfare level of Malawian households and smallholder agricultural productivity.
+Hence, the IHS data will be used to determine the proportion of Malawians living in poverty, engage in research efforts to depict correlates of poverty as well as linkages between household welfare and agricultural development, and shed light on relevant policies aimed at reducing poverty and sustaining poverty gains over time.
+The information solicited through the IHS will also be used in a range of other studies on employment, education, health, nutritional status, and better understanding of how households respond to changes in the macroeconomic environment.
+Since the survey focuses on a wide range of topics at the household- and individual-levels as part of an integrated design, the IHS5 data is expected to be rich.

+The enumeration of the IHS cross-sectional households will be spread over 12 months to ensure that analysts are able to take into account different conditions experienced by households, particularly farming households, both in the rainy and dry seasons.
+The lengthy enumeration period is also necessary in view of the size of the questionnaire and the fact that it may at times take a day to properly administer a questionnaire to a household.
+On the whole, 768 enumeration areas (EAs) will be visited as part of the IHS5 "cross-sectional" component and 16 households will be interviewed in a given enumeration area for a total sample of 12,288 households.
+Additionally, 102 EAs will be interviewed as part of the "panel" sample of households who will be visited twice throughout the IHS5 field work, who were first visited in 2010 and have been tracked and revisited in 2013 and in 2016.
 The panel aspect of the data collection allows us revisit the same households as IHS3, meaning that we are recording information about not only the living conditions of the population, but also how those conditions have changed since the last survey.
 This makes fieldwork slightly more complicated as it will take time to find the same households again and to track members that have moved, but it also makes the analysis more informative as now we know how shocks affect different types of households differently.
 It is important in this survey that you find every household on your list, as it is not possible to select replacement households for this survey.
 Along with this, you MUST identify and locate all households and individual household members that have moved from the original location.
+The "cross-sectional" households will be visited only once, during the 12-month survey period.
+While there will be slight variations in the questionnaire instruments administered to the panel vs. cross-sectional samples, their design will be identical at the core.
+The IHS5 will also be the second IHS that uses tablet-based data collection.

-The IHPS is a very important survey for Malawi, and your role is vital to the success of the operation.
+The IHS5 is a very important survey for Malawi, and your role is vital to the success of the operation.